Italian budget vote will test government's post-Berlusconi strength

 The confidence vote is scheduled for Tuesday but may be delayed.
 It is just one part of the budget's passage through parliament, which must be completed by the end of the year.

-Squabbling between the center-left and center-right, torn between Berlusconi's demands for tax cuts and EU pressure for budget rigor, has largely stymied promises to address Italy's recession and pass much needed reforms.
+Squabbling between the centre-left and centre-right, torn between Berlusconi's demands for tax cuts and EU pressure for budget rigour, has largely stymied promises to address Italy's recession and pass much needed reforms.

 The government has pledged to keep the fiscal deficit inside the European Union's ceiling of 3 percent of gross domestic product but at 133 percent of GDP and rising, Italy's public debt burden is second only to Greece in the euro zone.